 Maine Teachers: The HHRC is here for you!

-We’re writing to let you know that we’re committed to continuing to support you.
+women seeking men colege station We’re writing to let you know that we’re committed to continuing to support you.
 The COVID-19 pandemic has disrupted everything.
 In the midst of this, you’re also being asked to transition the art and craft of your teaching to a distance model while navigating the unique concerns of your family, community and each of your students.
-So before we tell you about how we’re reimagining the HHRC’s programming, we wanted to take a moment to say thank you!
+So before we tell you about how we’re reimagining the HHRC’s programming, we wanted to take a moment to say More about the author thank you!
 You’re working to continue educating your students in these unprecedented times despite all of the obstacles, and that’s really important work.

 At the HHRC, we’ve also been working hard to ensure that our outreach programs can continue.
 Thanks to the work of the HHRC Board, staff and our many supporters, we were able to develop a budget that keeps our full education team onboard for this school year and next, and ensures that our free educational programming will continue for all educators and students in Maine through the rest of 2020.